Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Definition, martingale relations and asset price dynamics

-When $T^1_t=T^2_t$, the exponential $M_t$ reduces to an ordinary time change of the type discussed in \cite{CarrWu}.
-Even in this simple case proposition \ref{prop1} is not a consequence of Doob's optional sampling theorem applied to the martingale $Z_t(\theta)=\exp(i \theta^T X_t-t \psi_X(\theta))$, because the latter is not necessarily uniformly integrable.
-Indeed, time-transforming a process always preserves the semimartingale property, but the martingale property is guaranteed to be maintained for uniformly integrable martingales only; an actual example of an asset model of the form $Z_{T_t}$ which is a strict supermartingale only has been given by Sin in \cite{Sin}.
+When $T^1_t=T^2_t$, the exponential $M_t$ reduces to an ordinary time change of the type discussed by Carr an Wu (2004).
+Even in this simple case proposition \ref{prop1} is not a consequence of applying Doob's optional sampling theorem to the martingale $Z_t(\theta)=\exp(i \theta^T X_t-t \psi_X(\theta))$, because the latter is not necessarily uniformly integrable.
+Indeed, time-transforming a process always preserves the semimartingale property, but the martingale property is only guaranteed to be maintained for uniformly integrable martingales; an actual example of an asset model of the form $Z_{T_t}$ that is a strict supermartingale was given by Sin (1998).
+Hence, the set $\Theta_0$ may very well trivialize to the empty set.
 This demonstrates that some choices of time changes are inherently unsuitable for time-changed asset price modeling.
-In the case of $X_{T_t}$ being a one-dimensional Brownian integral, sufficient requirements for (\ref{familiar}) to be satisfied are the well-known \emph{Novikov} and \emph{Kazamaki} conditions (\cite{KaratzasShreve}, chapter 3).
+In the case of $X_{T_t}$ being a one-dimensional Brownian integral, sufficient requirements for (\ref{familiar}) to be satisfied are the well-known \emph{Novikov} and \emph{Kazamaki} conditions (Karatzas and Shreve 2000, chapter 3), under which the set $\Theta_0$ contains the whole of $\mathbb R^n$.
 The set $\Theta_0$ is sometimes called the \emph{natural parameter set}.

-Having obtained martingale relations for a stochastic exponential involving $X_{T,U}$, the risk-neutral dynamics for a DTC L\'{e}vy-driven asset are given by the natural choice.
+Having obtained martingale relations for a stochastic exponential involving $X_{T,U}$, the risk-neutral dynamics for a DTC L\'{e}vy-driven asset are defined in the usual fashion.
 We have the following immediate corollary to proposition \ref{prop1}:

-\begin{cor} Let $X_t$ be a scalar L\'{e}vy process of characteristic triplet $(\mu, \sigma^2, \nu)$ and $(T_t, U_t)$ a pair of time changes such that the continuous and discontinuous parts of $X_t$ are respectively $T_t$ and $U_t$-continuous.
+\begin{corollary} Let $X_t$ be a scalar L\'{e}vy process of characteristic triplet $(\mu, \sigma^2, \nu)$ and $(T_t, U_t)$ a pair of absolutely continuous time changes.
 For a spot price value $S_0$ let, for $t>0$: with $\theta_0 \in \Theta_0$ being such that (\ref{AssetDynamics}) is a real number.
-The discounted process $\tilde S_t$ is a martingale, and therefore $S_t$ is a price process consistent with the no-arbitrage condition. \end{cor} The stochastic process in (\ref{AssetDynamics}) is the fundamental asset model we shall use throughout the rest of the paper.
+The discounted process $\tilde S_t$ is a martingale, and therefore $S_t$ is a price process consistent with the no-arbitrage condition. \end{corollary} The stochastic process in (\ref{AssetDynamics}) is the fundamental asset model we shall use throughout the rest of the paper.